MarioPal97/HackerRank/README.md

 # HackerRank
-Codes I have done for HackerRank
+Codes I have done for HackerRank, these solutions are for reference.